Up'n Down

-Up'n Down is a video game developed and published by Sega.
-It was first released in 1983 as an arcade game, then later ported to the Atari 2600, ColecoVision, Atari 8-bit family, and Commodore 64.
-In Up'n Down the player drives a car forward and backward along a branching, vertically scrolling track, collecting flags and jumping on other cars to destroy them.
+Up'n Down is an arcade video game developed by Sega and released in 1983.
+It was ported to the Atari 2600, ColecoVision, Atari 8-bit computers, and Commodore 64.
+In Up'n Down, the player drives a car forward and backward along a branching, vertically scrolling track, collecting flags and jumping on other cars to destroy them.

 Gameplay

-Up'n Down is a vertically scrolling game that employs a pseudo-3D perspective.
+Up'n Down is a vertically scrolling game which has a pseudo-3D perspective.
 The player controls a purple dune buggy that resembles a Volkswagen Beetle.
-The buggy moves forward along a single-lane path; pressing up or down on the joystick causes the buggy to speed up or slow down, pressing right or left causes the buggy to switch lanes at an intersection, and pressing the "jump" button causes the buggy to jump in the air.
-Jumping is required to avoid other cars on the road; the player can either jump all the way over them, or land on them for points.
+The buggy moves forward along a single-lane path; pressing up or down on the joystick causes the buggy to speed up or slow down, pressing right or left causes the buggy to switch lanes at an intersection, and pressing the "Jump" button causes the buggy to jump in the air.
+Jumping is required to avoid other cars on the road; the player can either jump over them, or land on them for points.

 To complete a round, the player must collect 10 colored flags by running over them with the buggy.
 If the player passes by a flag without picking it up, it will appear again later in the round.
-The roads feature inclines and descents that affect the buggy's speed, and bridges that must be jumped.
-A player loses a turn whenever the buggy either collides with another vehicle without jumping on it, or jumps off the road and into the grass or water.
+The roads feature inclines and descents that affect the buggy's speed, and bridges which must be jumped.
+A player loses a turn whenever the buggy either collides with another vehicle, or jumps off the road into the grass or water.

-Atari 2600 port
+Ports

 Sega released a port for the Atari 2600 in 1984 with jarring background music.
-According to Game Sound: An Introduction to the History, Theory, and Practice of Video Game Music and Sound Design by Karen Collins, the arcade version's "bluesy F-sharp minor groove" was transformed into "a very unsettling version based in C minor with a flattened melodic sound" because of limitations of the 2600 sound hardware.
+According to Game Sound: An Introduction to the History, Theory, and Practice of Video Game Music and Sound Design by Karen Collins, the arcade version's "bluesy F-sharp minor groove" was transformed into "a very unsettling version based in C minor with a flattened melodic second" because of limitations of the 2600 sound hardware.

 Reception

-In Japan, Game Machine listed Up'n Down on their November 1, 1983 issue as being the second most-successful new table arcade unit of the month.
+In Japan, Game Machine listed Up'n Down as the second most successful new table arcade unit of October 1983.